Week 2: Machine Learning, Training Data, and Biases

 Ontology: Individuals and Structures

 No longer preoccupied with crude ‘conspiracy theories’, [progressives] attribute all things negative to handy abstractions: ‘capitalism’, ‘the state’, ‘structural oppression’, ‘hierarchy’.
-Hence they have been able to conjure what might be termed the ‘miracle of immaculate genocide’, a form of genocide, that is, in which there are no actual perpetrators, no one who might ‘really’ be deemed culpable (Churchill 2003)
+Hence they’ve been able to conjure what might be termed the ‘miracle of immaculate genocide’, a form of genocide, that is, in which there are no actual perpetrators, no one who might ‘really’ be deemed culpable (Churchill 2003)

 We make our own history, but we do not make it as we please; we do not make it under self-selected circumstances, but under circumstances existing already, given and transmitted from the past.
 The tradition of all dead generations weighs like a nightmare on the brains of the living.
 (Marx 1852)

-Operationalization 👀
+Operationalization

 • Think of claims commonly made based on “data”: